-My goal for Delicious Monster is to establish it as a brand with multiple portfolios, always keeping food & lifestyle at its core.
+My goal for Delicious Monster has always been to establish it as a brand with multiple portfolios, keeping food & lifestyle firmly at its core.
 I want to collaborate with like-minded brands, creating authentic content which can be shared with our respective audiences.

 I began blogging in 2015 when I moved to Shanghai and started a blog called Lotuses+Lanehouses, where I shared stories about expat life, as well as recipes and a few travel guides.

 In late 2017 I left my job as Director of Content at cooking app SideChef, and decided to start freelancing full-time.
 It was a scary transition for me because I was also going through a lot of personal changes in my then relationship, and my time living in China was coming to an end.
 This was the ultimate reason why I decided to rebrand to Delicious Monster and allow it to become something far more general and not tied specifically to living in China.

 I moved to London in 2018, where I remained for a few months.
 In early Feb of 2019 I returned to South Africa single, out of work and living with my parents at 35 years old.
 It was then that I decided to put my life back together again and do my absolute best to turn Delicious Monster into something special and something that was mine.

 I began putting myself out there again and landed a few contracts doing social media content production & management for various clients, slowly beginning to grow DM again after neglecting it for so many months.

 I’d always dreamt of being able to combine my content creation, recipe development and photography into one, as well as also wanting to start an online shop.
 Little did I know that at the beginning of 2020, I was a couple of months away from being thrown into the deep end and would need to do just that in a minimal amount of time.